GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 Logging in RAJA Kernels
 ^^^^^^^^^^^^^^^^^^^^^^^^

-**Logging inside RAJA kernels only for DEBUG purposes** and must never appear on the develop branch.
+**Logging inside RAJA kernels should only be done for debugging purposes** and must never appear on the develop branch.

 **Rationale:** Logging on GPU can:
 - Reserve cache lines and degrade performance,